Rickveg/HabitTracker/README.md

 ## 4. Testing

 ## 5. Known Limitations / Issues
-For this project's simplistic nature and logic, some features have been thought of and considered but not put in place at this stage which can either have an impact on the realistic side of the app, or may instead be simply expansion opportunities.
+Due to this project's simplistic nature and logic, some features have been thought of and considered but not put in place, at this stage, which can either have an impact on the realistic side of the app, or may instead be simply considered an expansion opportunity.
 These include:
 - User related features: Multiple user creation; login features; first time user validation...
 - Advanced habit tracking: setting up targets; flexible recurrences (not being strict to Daily vs Weekly); completion summary...
 - Storing and reverting decisions: delete a check-off if the user accidentally checked-off; deleting a habit makes it irreversible and is fully removed from db...